SeisSol/SeisSol/Documentation/breaking-changes-backward-compatibility.rst

 While porting dynamic rupture to C++, we changed a few parameter names to make things more consistent.
 The new dynamic rupture implementation has been merged in September 2022 (GitHub pull request `#625 <https://github.com/SeisSol/SeisSol/pull/625>`_).
+The linear slip weakening friction laws FL=2 (nucleation by stress increase) and FL=16 (forced time rupture nucleation) have been merged (the new friction law is FL=16).

 Parameter file (`parameters.par`):